debuggato/CV-builder/README.md

 ## Contributing

 We can build something awesome!
 Please, if you are interested in this project, feel free to contact me at [ivan.lori@protonmail.com](mailto:ivan.lori@protonmail.com).
-There're lots of things to do, (this project is born recently).
-Major features are:

-- conversion of the CV in PDF;

-For minor features I'll create open Issue on Github.

 ## Authors